 Dan Fisher has studied of mammoth tusks in Michigan and Ohio.
 Tusks have annual rings inside, like tree trunks.
 Rings are thin in hungry years.
 In female tusks, rings mark each pregnancy, providing a birth rate.
 If climate change had killed the mammoths, the rings would indicate malnutrition, but Fisher found that the last mammoths were “fat, fit, and well fed.”

-Ward suspects that the mammoths were not the victims of a blitzkrieg.
+Ward suspects that the mammoths were the victims of hunting.
 Unlike bunnies, mammoths were slow to mature, and had low reproduction rates.
 If hunters had regularly taken just two percent of the animals each year, the extinction process would have taken 400 years — too slow for each generation of hunters to notice.
 Hunting alone could have wiped them out.
 Ward thinks that if there had been no hunting, mammoths would probably have survived the warming climate.

 In the 1990s, editors adamantly insisted that manuscripts like Ward’s include brilliant solutions and happy endings, because bummer books didn’t sell.
 So, his mammoth book ends with a happy visit to the year 3001.
 Population was well below its peak of 11 billion.
 The U.S. grain belt was a desert.
 African survivors were healthy vegetarians with solar panels and pedal-powered transport.
 The rainforest was long gone, replaced with endless fields of GMO crops.
 Wildlife and livestock had been eliminated by starving hordes.
 Happily, the human species survived — hooray!

 Compulsory happy endings meant that vital knowledge was deliberately withheld from an entire generation, who are now teachers, reporters, and leaders.
 Even today, a “don’t frighten the children” strategy remains common among educators, and young minds are still being infected with a carcinogenic worldview.
 Bummer!